revolist/revogrid/readme.md

 ## Features

 - Millions of cells virtual viewport scroll with a powerful core is in-build by default.
-Light and intelligent Virtual Dom;
+Intelligent Virtual Dom;
 - Column and Row custom sizes;
 - Column resizing;
 - Pinned columns and rows;